Miri Dive, Malaysia - RooWanders

 Borneo Dive Network

-This dive operator works with or is part of a travel agency.
-You could find more information about their dive packages here.
+This dive operator works with or is a part of a travel agency.
+You can find more information about their dive packages here.

 As with the above, I reached them through their Facebook Page.